 Horse Riding Safety Advice & Information

-Whether we choose to ride off-road on fields and bridleways, or whether we have no option but to go out onto the roads, there are always safety issues we need to take into account.
+Whether we choose to ride or carriage drive off-road on public rights of way, or whether we have no option but to go out onto the roads, there are always safety issues we need to take into account.

-At The British Horse Society we put a great deal of passion into ensuring that every horse and rider is as safe as possible.
+At The British Horse Society we put a great deal of passion into ensuring that every equestrian is as safe as possible.

 Before you take to the bridleways, byways and roads, there are ten things to do: